 - What Nonprofits Need to Know About the FASB Financial Reporting Standards Changes

-- Simplifying implementation of FASB’s not-for-profit financial reporting standard [Journal of Accountancy article by Chris Gordon and Ruth Granlund]
+- Simplifying implementation of FASB’s not-for-profit financial reporting standard

 - Lessons Learned from Implementing ASU 2016-14 – Functional Expenses